 Single-game wagering is coming to Canada, but are the major U.S. sportsbooks coming as well?
 Perhaps.
 We’ve discussed the provincial lottery commissions, all of which will almost certainly add single-game markets to their existing sportsbooks.
 That seems to be settled.
 What is not settled is whether the big companies like DraftKings and BetMGM will end up operating in Canada.
 They have stated their clear interest in entering the Canadian market, particularly on their social media channels.
 The Great One, Wayne Gretzky, said on Twitter that Canadians should “get ready” for BetMGM.
 When Wayne Gretzky speaks, people in Canada listen.

-- theScore Bet – Canadian company already live in Colorado, Iowa, Indiana, and New Jersey
+- theScore Bet – Canadian company already live in Colorado, Iowa, Indiana, Illinois, and New Jersey

 - PointsBet – Recently announced a Chief Commercial Officer for Canadian operations

 - FanDuel – Currently operates DFS games in Canada

 - DraftKings – Currently operates DFS games in Canada; Member of Canadian Gaming Association

 - Caesars – Member of Canadian Gaming Association; Owns large casino in Windsor, Ontario